 Any transferable course at LPC may become an honors course.
 Here's how it works:

-For example, if an honors student is interested in taking a psychology course for honors credit, but that course is not listed in the schedule as having honors embedded in it,she goes to the instructor during the early weeks of the semester to inquire if that instructor is willing to mentor the student through an honors project.
-If the instructor agrees, the student and instructor together create and plan the project, and then both sign the "honors contract" to indicate their commitment to it.
-If the student completes the project to the satisfaction of the instructor and the honors director by the designated date at the end of the term, that student's transcript will have an "honors" notation on it next to that class.
+Suppose an Honors student is interested in taking a Psychology course for honors credit, but the Psychology course she is currently taking is not listed in the schedule as having an embedded-honors option.
+In this case, the student goes to the instructor during the early weeks of the semester to inquire if that instructor is willing to mentor the student through an honors project.
+If the instructor agrees, the student and instructor together create and plan the project, and the student submits an honors proposal.
+If the student completes the project to the satisfaction of the instructor and the honors director by the designated date at the end of the term, that student's transcript will have an "Honors" notation on it next to that class.

 Honors contracts consist of in-depth research, demonstration of critical thinking, and scholarship of greater breadth or depth than the normal coursework.
-The specific content and shape of the projects vary widely and should be designed to help prepare the student for work at a four-year school.
+The specific content and shape of the projects vary widely and should be designed to help prepare the student for work at a four-year institution.
 Topics are invidivdual and very flexible, but here are some examples:

-Contact Dr. Klaschus for more information.
+Contact Dr. Schatz for more information.